CosmicDNA/atari-reinforcement-learning/README.md

 - [**Gymnasium**](https://github.com/Farama-Foundation/Gymnasium): A Python library for developing and comparing reinforcement learning algorithms.
 - [**PyTorch**](https://pytorch.org/): An open-source machine learning framework that accelerates the path from research prototyping to production deployment.
 - [**The Arcade Learning Environment**](https://github.com/Farama-Foundation/Arcade-Learning-Environment): A simple framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
-- [**Moviepy**](https://github.com/Zulko/moviepy): A Python library for video editing: cuts, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
 - [**OpenCV**](https://github.com/opencv/opencv-python): Pre-built CPU-only OpenCV packages for Python.